 Protecting the gospel >> God defends His own

-word – If God saved us based on the merit of repeating
+word – If God saved us based on repeating

-the sinner’s prayer or some other activity, He would be expecting a lot from us
+the sinner’s prayer, it would be a lot to expect from us

-to hold on to that experience and to keep it meaningful for the rest of our
+to hold that experience for the rest of our lives, but He helps us

-hold on to the promise we made to serve Him—the
+hold to the promises He made to us and the promise we made to serve Him by

 (28a) Gift of God